-Minor for a Bachelor's Degree UCM does not confer teacher certification for this minor (201)
+UCM does not confer teacher certification for this minor

+00111.
+1 10010

+MINOR REQUIREA MENTS 32-34

-MS 3310 Adaptive Tactical Leadership
+MS 3310 Adaptive Tactical Leadership 3

-MS 3320 Leadership in Changing Environments 3
+MS 3320 Leadership in Changing Environments

 MS 3330 Intro. to the Army Physical Fitness Program 2

 MS 3340 Concepts in Fitness Training Dev 2

-MS 4410 Developing Adaptive Leaders
+MS 4410 Developing Adaptive Leaders 3

 MS 4420 Leadership in a Complex World 3

-MS 4430 Mgt. of the Unit Fitness Program2
+MS 4430 Mgt. of the Unit Fitness Program 2

 MS 4440 The Army Master Fitness Training Program 2

-MS 4510 Advanced Summer Camp
+MS 4510 Advanced Summer Camp 3

-Elective - from the following
+Elective from the following 3

-MS 2500 History of the US Army
+MS 2500 History of the US Army 3

-HIST 4316 The American Military Experience3
+HIST 4316 The American Military Experience 3 3

-Equiva lent Milite ary History Course (chair approval)3
+Equivalent Milit ary History Course (chair approval) ( 3

-Electives from the following
+Electives from the following 6-8

-MS 1110 Leadership & Personal Development2
+Leadership & Personal Development 2

-MS 1120 Introduction to Tactical Leadership2
+Introduction to Tactical Leadership 2

-MS 2210 Innovative Team Leadership
+Innovative Team Leadership

-Depar tmentally approved elective
+approved elective 3

-MS 2220 Foundations of Tactical Leadrshp, 2 or
+Found. of Tactical Leadership, 2 or

-MS 2510 Basic Summer Camp, 3 2-3
+Basic Summer Camp, 3 2-3

-Depar tmentally approved electives
+approved electives

-Active duty or reserve forces basic training
+Active duty or re eserve forces basic training 3

 MS 1110 Leadership and Personal Development (2) Introduce military mountaineering, basic first aid and leadership fundamentals.
 Students learn how life skills such as goal setting, and physical fitness relate to leadership and the Army profession.
-Only offered fall semester.
+Only offered Fall semester.
 MS 1120 Introduction to Tactical Leadership (2) Introduce land navigation and compass skills.
-Overviews leadership fundamentals of problem-solving, listening, briefing, and written and oral communication.
+Overviews leadership fundamentals of problemsolving, listening, briefing, and written and oral communication.
 Explores leadership values, attributes, skills, and actions through hands-on and interactive exercises.
 Laboratory is required.
-Only offered spring semester.
+Only offered Spring semester.
 Prerequisites: MS 1110 or consent of Department Chair.

-MS 2210 Innovative Team Leadership (2) Teach rappelling, basic survival techniques, and land navigation.
+MS 2210 Innovative Team Leadership (2: 2 lecture, 0 lab) Teach rappelling, basic survival techniques, and land navigation.
 Explores creative and innovative tactical leadership.
 Develops personal motivation and team building in the context of planning, executing, and assessing team exercises.
 Laboratory is required.
-Only offered fall semester.
+Only offered Fall semester.
 Prerequisite: MS 1120 or equivalent or consent of the Department Chair.
 MS 2220 Foundations of Tactical Leadership (2) Continue skills in rappelling, one-rope bridges, and land navigation.
 Introduces squad tactics; highlights terrain analysis, patrolling, and operation orders; addresses challenges of leading; and continues exploring adaptive leadership.
 Laboratory is required.
-Only offered spring semester.
+Only offered Spring semester.
 Prerequisite: MS 2210 or equivalent or consent of the Department Chair.
 MS 2500 History of the US Army (3) Integrates the basic knowledge of military history into the education of future Army officers.
 Prerequisite: departmental consent.

-MS 3310 Adaptive Tactical Leadership (3) Concentrate on the principles and techniques of military operations and leadership through study, practice, and evaluation as students are presented with scenarios related to tactical operations.
+MS 3310 Adaptive Tactical Leadership (3: 3 lecture, 0 lab) Concentrate on the principles and techniques of military operations and leadership through study, practice, and evaluation as students are presented with scenarios related to tactical operations.
 Focuses on development through self-evaluation and feedback.
-Only offered fall semester.
+Only offered Fall semester.
 Prerequisite: MS 2220.
-Corequisite: MS 3330.
+Corequisite: MS 3330

 MS 3320 Leadership in Changing Environments (3) Concentrate on the principles, fundamentals, and techniques of leadership at small unit or organization levels with increasingly intense situational leadership challenges to build cadet awareness and skills in leading tactical operations up to platoon level.
-Only offered spring semester.
+Only offered Spring semester.
 Prerequisites: MS 3310 and MS 3330.
 Corequisite: MS 3340.

 MS 3330 Introduction to the Army Physical Fitness Program (2) Basic components of fitness and an overview of the principles of exercise.
-Only offered fall semester.
+Only offered Fall semester.

 MS 3340 Concepts in Fitness Training Development (2) Development of the unit physical fitness program with an in-depth analysis of the principles of fitness and exercise.
-Only offered spring semester.
+Only offered Spring semester.
 Prerequisite: MS 3330.